-5.3) Net Investment Hedge: Hedges of net investments in foreign operations are accounted for on a similar basis to cash flow hedges.
-Foreign currency translation originated by a net investment in a foreign entity and derived from the hedge transaction should be registered in equity reserve (under "Other reserves" heading) until the investment's disposal.
+5.3) Hedge of a net investment in a foreign operation (hedge of a net investment): Hedges of net investments in foreign operations are accounted for to similarly to cash flow hedges.
+The exchange differences originated by a net investment in a foreign entity and those derived from the hedging operation must be recorded in a reserve of the Equity, under the item Other reserves until the disposal of the investment occurs.

-Notes to the Interim Consolidated Financial Statements Unaudited As of June 30, 2020 and December 31, 2019 (Expressed in thousands of Chilean pesos (ThCh\$)) (Translation of financial statements originally issued in Spanish-See Note 2.1)
+Notes to the Interim Consolidated Financial Statements Unaudited As of September 30, 2020 and December 31, 2019 (Expressed in thousands of Chilean pesos (ThCh\$)) (Translation of financial statements originally issued in Spanish-See Note 2.1)